 Every organisation has a legal responsibility to pay tax.
 There are various types of tax such as income tax and value added tax (VAT) on goods and services.
 Most charities are entitled to certain tax relief, if they are registered as such with the Inland Revenue.
 Whether your group or organisation is a charity or not, you must ensure that all relevant tax requirements are met (and paid!).
 For organisations that employ staff, PAYE and National Insurance Contributions payments are mandatory.

-Most groups or organisations in the voluntary and community sector run fundraising events and should, therefore, be aware of relevant legislation and tax requirements.
+Fundraising is an important part of the life of any third sector organisation and you should be aware of relevant legislation and tax requirements.
 There are specific legal requirements, for example, for carrying out street collections, ballots and lotteries.
 In addition, VAT or other tax payments could be required as the result of some fund raising activities.

 Organisations enter into various contractual agreements, for example with grant providers or to purchase goods or services.
 The Management Committee is responsible for ensuring that any terms and conditions within these contracts are reasonable and complied with.